publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch92/m__us_usc_t7_s6307.md

     (e) __Failure to obey orders__

-        Any person who fails to obey a cease-and-desist order issued under this section after such order has become final and unappealable, or after the appropriate United States district court has entered a final judgment in favor of the Secretary, shall be subject to a civil penalty assessed by the Secretary, after opportunity for a hearing and for judicial review under the procedures specified in subsections (c) and (d) of this section, of not more than $5,000 for each offense.
+        Any person who fails to obey a cease-and-desist order issued under this section after such order has become final and unappealable, or after the appropriate United States district court has entered a final judgment in favor of the Secretary, shall be subject to a civil penalty assessed by the Secretary, after opportunity for a hearing and for judicial review under the procedures specified in subsections (c) and (d), of not more than $5,000 for each offense.
 Each day during which such failure continues shall be considered as a separate violation of such order.

     (f) __Failure to pay penalties__